Babylonian Map of the World: Front side

 Next, on Land, a series of two mythical creatures ("the Anzu-bird, and scorpi[on-man]") and at least fifteen land animals are mentioned, "beasts which Marduk created on top of the res[tl]ess Sea" (i.e. on the land, visualized as a kind of giant raft floating in the Sea), among them mountain goat, gazelle, lion, wolf, monkey and female-monkey, ostrich, cat, and chameleon.
 With the exception of the cat, all these animals were typical of faraway lands.

-The last two lines of the text refer to three legendary heroes: [U]tnapištim (the hero of the Flood), Sargon (ruler of Akkad), and Nur-[D]agan the King of Buršaḫa[nda] (opponent of Sargon).
+The last two lines of the text refer to three legendary heroes: [U]tnapištim (the hero of the Flood as described in Gilgamesh's epic), Sargon (ruler of Akkad), and Nur-[D]agan the King of Buršaḫa[nda] (opponent of Sargon).

 Back side

 The back side (29 lines) seems to be a description of (at least) eight nagu.
 After an introduction, possibly explaining how to identify the first nagu, the next seven nagu are each introduced by the clause "To the n-th region [nagu], where you travel 7 leagues" (the distance of 7 leagues seems to indicate the width of the Ocean, rather than the distance between subsequent nagu).

-A short description is given for each of the eight nagu.
-The descriptions of the first, second, and sixth nagu are too damaged to be read.
-The fifth nagu has the longest description but this text too is so damaged that it is quite uncomprehensible.
+A short description is given for each of the eight nagu, but those of the first, second, and sixth are too damaged to read.
+The fifth nagu has the longest description, but this too is damaged and indecipherable.
 The seventh nagu is more clear: